openknowledgebe/open-education/api.md

 </div>

 #### Group <a id="Group"></a> ([example](./examples/#Group))
 Groups are used to divide students into groups like for example at exercise sessions.
-Groups have a set of mandatory properties and optional fields.
-Fields marked **in bold letters** are mandatory.

 <div class="table-wrapper" markdown="1">
 {:.doc-table4}